Apprenticeships are work based training programmes which combine on the job training, formal learning and paid employment.

 The Conservator Working Group has identified two job roles for which Apprenticeships may be suitable.
 These are for the roles of Conservation Technician and Conservator.

-These standards are both being developed and will be consulted upon prior to submitting for approval to ensure that they match job roles which employers within the sector recognise.
+These standards were developed to ensure that they match job roles which employers within the sector recognise.
+Both standards have now been approved.

 Please read below for further detail about the proposed standards.